 In the summer of 1900, jeweler Arthur William Ballard moved his family from the plains of Omaha to the growing city of Los Angeles, where he opened a small retail fine jewelry shop.
 When Ballard’s son, Arthur V., joined his father in the business in 1917, the firm’s name was changed to Ballard and Ballard.
 Setting up in what would become the Jewelry District of downtown Los Angeles, Ballard and Ballard became Southern California trailblazers.
 Before the United States went off the gold standard in 1932, the Ballards purchased gold currency from banks for use in their jewelry manufacturing.

 Shortly after the end of World War Two, the elder Ballard died and Arthur V. Ballard took over the operation.
-Arthur’s two sons, Arthur Jr. and Daryl, went to work with their father.
-In Los Angeles, Ballard and Ballard helped define the Jewelry District’s reputation for quality of product and the integrity of the fine jewelry industry.
+Arthur’s two sons, Arthur Jr. and Daryl went to work with their father.
+In Los Angeles, Ballard and Ballard helped define the Jewelry District’s reputation for the quality of product and the integrity of the fine jewelry industry.
 Always ahead of the curve, Ballard and Ballard was one of the first American companies to maintain an office in Antwerp, Belgium, the diamond capital of the world.

 By the middle of the 20th century, the company was producing gold mountings sold to retail jewelers throughout the country as well as manufacturing gold and silver jewelry.
 When their father retired, Arthur Jr. and Daryl assumed control and added major new clients, selling to California law enforcement agencies, as well as to wholesale buying clubs.
 Surely, the Ballards were establishing themselves as fine jewelry authorities throughout the country.